GridlockNetwork/Resources/whitepapers/readme.md

 ### Attack Vectors

-### Attack Vectors

 Although we’ve gone to great lengths to ensure architectural security, a system is only as safe as its known attack vectors.
 We identify 3 (4?) attack surfaces in the network.

-1. Communication Hub Takeover - As a centralized system, the communicatio hub is vulnerable to take over in a traditional sense.
+1. Communication Hub Takeover - As a centralized system, the communication hub is vulnerable to take over in a traditional sense.
 Full control of the communication hub is deemed a low risk because in the case of a full takeover, the attacker would be able to glean minimal information from the routing requests.
-Compromising this piece would give the attacker the ability to decrypt where messages are being sent but would not enable modification of transfered information.
+Compromising this piece would give the attacker the ability to decrypt where messages are being sent but would not enable modification of transferred information.
 Because information integrity is preserved, an advanced eavesdropper can only use this information to reveal node location information.
 In fact this is an area of active research for Gridlock.
 While a centralized router can be taken over, it ensures a compromised node does not reveal the location of other nodes in the network.
-Solutions involving Distributed Hash Tables may offer the potential for increased security. (probably dont want to say an area of active research though, just putting to get feedback)
+Solutions involving Distributed Hash Tables may offer the potential for increased security. (probably don't want to say an area of active research though, just putting to get feedback)

 2. Coordinated Node Attacks - By virtue of it's architecture, Gridlock accounts are protected even if 2/5 of the nodes in a users vault are compromised.
 Thus, a minimum viable node attack would consist of taking over 2 enigma nodes + 1 additional node or 3 additional nodes (the case of 1 enigma node + 2 additional nodes being trivial).
-This attack is of course not speciffic to Gridlock architecture and is possible in any cryptocurrency wallet system, made easier by having a single keystore for users.
-Gridlock is already guranteed safer as it requires attackers to take over more than one system, but we address these concerns:
+This attack is of course not specific to Gridlock architecture and is possible in any cryptocurrency wallet system, made easier by having a single key store for users.
+Gridlock is already guaranteed safer as it requires attackers to take over more than one system, but we address these concerns:

    2.1 Enigma Node Attack - Enigma nodes utilize Intel Software Guard Extensions, which enable the execution of security-critical application code away from untrusted system software.
-This technology provides numerous safety gurantees that are much better than a standard compute server but is not a perfectly secure system in its own right.
-In [2],  Lindell describes the extensive attack surface including page and cahce-based side channel , energy management , and speculative execution attacks.
-Each of these attacks requires "rare and specialized expertise" to mitigate and in fact are on the cutting edge and so that becomes the bar to hack a node in the engima network.
+This technology provides numerous safety guarantees that are much better than a standard compute server but is not a perfectly secure system in its own right.
+In [2],  Lindell describes the extensive attack surface including page and cache-based side channel , energy management , and speculative execution attacks.
+Each of these attacks requires "rare and specialized expertise" to mitigate and in fact are on the cutting edge and so that becomes the bar to hack a node in the Secret network.
 "Due to the rich variety of effective attacks, the assumption should be that data privacy is not afforded via software run inside SGX." and is the exact reason why Gridlock uses enigma for 2 out of 5 nodes.

-      2.2 Non Enigma Node Attack - Although the hardware security of additional nodes is comparitively lower to enigma nodes and thus more probable, Gridlock balances this by fragmenting the attack surface in multiple dimensions.
+   2.2 Non Enigma Node Attack - Although the hardware security of additional nodes is comparatively lower to enigma nodes and thus more probable, Gridlock balances this by fragmenting the attack surface in multiple dimensions.
 The typical Vault network will not involve 2 nodes(non-enigma) with the same architecture.
 This benefits the user by forcing attackers to exploit more than one architecture to compromise their account, increasing difficulty exponentially for each added device.
 Architecture diversity does not protect against shared tenancy vulnerabilities which is why Gridlock users also benefit from fragmented device location.
 The protocol ensures each key share is not stored in the same environment, further isolating the threat of a compromised node.

-The combination of 2.1 and 2.2 gives Gridlock's architecture better safety gurantees than those of the most secure wallet architectures known at this time.
+The combination of 2.1 and 2.2 gives Gridlock's architecture better safety guarantees than those of the most secure wallet architectures known at this time.

 3. Stealing a users credentials - The last large attack surface is on the user client side.
-Attacks here include impersonating users and cross-site request forgey attacks(xsrf attack).
-The former is mitigated using 2FA, which is an imperfect solution with known SIM-jacking techniques but easily blocked if any node in a users vault detects anomalyous activity from the user.
+Attacks here include impersonating users and cross-site request forgery attacks (xsrf attack).
+The former is mitigated using 2FA, which is an imperfect solution with known SIM-jacking techniques but easily blocked if any node in a users vault detects anomalous activity from the user.
 The situation of a cross-site forgery attack can be mitigated using an anti xsrf token in the proof of concept architecture and is rendered a non-issue in the official architecture.

-4. Attack from a developer - In theory, a soon-to-be rogue developer could introduce back doors into all the code repo's and have unfettered access to user's valuts...
-Yeah how do we ensure this doesnt happen?
+4. Attack from a developer - In theory, a soon-to-be rogue developer could introduce back doors into all the code repo's and have unfettered access to user's vaults...
+Yeah how do we ensure this doesn't happen?

 ### Full-threshold ECDSA